 View the for more information on customizing the payment form.

 First, perform a Server-to-Server POST request to prepare the checkout with the required data, including the order type, amount, currency and the .
-The response to a successful request is a JSON string containing a checkout'sid
+The response to a successful request is a JSON string containing a checkout'sid, which is required in the second step to create the payment form.

 For a full list of parameters which can be sent in the prepare checkout request, please see the